the soft computer

 my relationship to electronics and computation has always been shadowed by dissonance with the language of hardness that defines the field. hard drives, hard logic, hard science. yet underneath every rigid circuit is something fundamentally soft: flexible wires, malleable solder, human hands, and patient care.

-this contradiction deepened as i learned computing history. long before silicon, computation lived in textiles. the jacquard loom used punched cards to control woven patterns, and ada lovelace described computation through weaving. in 1757, mathematician alexis clairaut employed two human “computers” — the title for apprentices at the time — to refine halley's comet predictions. before the machine, computation was a body. the soft computer draws from that thread while insisting that softness can be a rigorous interface, not a metaphor.
+this contradiction deepened as i learned computing history. long before silicon, computation lived in textiles. the jacquard loom used punched cards to control woven patterns, and ada lovelace described computation through weaving. in 1757, mathematician alexis clairaut employed two human “computers” to refine halley's comet predictions. before the machine, computation was a body.

 as computing industrialized, its soft origins were systematically erased. women who wired eniac, who wove rope core memory for apollo, and who performed invisible computational labor were framed as assistants rather than inventors. meanwhile computing hardened. speed became virtue. precision became power.